cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Ongoing dialogue between patient and therapist fosters collaborativeness in treatment
 * Mutual sharing of information about treatment problems and goals starts the process of collaborative exploration
 * Dimaggio et al. recommend summarizing main points at the end of each session to foster collaborative exploration
-* Collaborative empiricism: performing specific tasks based on jointly agreed goals
+* **Collaborative empiricism**: performing specific tasks based on jointly agreed goals
 * Collaborative exploratory exchanges promote mentalizing ability

 **Repairing Ruptures in Therapeutic Alliance**